Temporary Accommodations

 Examples of temporary accommodations include: concussions, broken bones, complex/multiple injuries, mononucleosis, surgeries, pregnancy complications, etc.

-Baylor University is committed to providing a supportive learning, living, and working environment that promotes equity and prohibits harassment or discrimination for community members.
-In adherence to Title IX, Baylor University offers various support services:
+Baylor University is committed to providing a supportive learning, living, and working environment that promotes equity and prohibits harassment or discrimination for members of the University community who are pregnant or parenting.
+Baylor University offers pregnant and parenting students and employees various supports, accommodations, and protections to ensure our commitment to creating this environment.
+Assistance with specific concerns or needs should be directed to the offices below:

 Conditions that May Impact and/or Limit Mobility

-For these temporary conditions, as a first measure, OALA will provide accommodations such as flexibility with arriving late, priority seating, note taking, medical parking, and other official ADA measures and accommodations.
+For these temporary conditions and chronic conditions, as a first measure, OALA will provide accommodations such as flexibility with arriving late, priority seating, note taking, medical parking, and other official ADA measures and accommodations.
 If these measures are reasonably ineffective, OALA can explore other options, supports, or alternative services to support students who are navigating mobility related conditions.
+As a ADA accessible transportation resource, Baylor offers the Baylor University Shuttle (BUS), a fixed route transportation system, operated by Waco Transit in cooperation with the Baylor Department of Parking and Transportation Services.
+Service is free for all students.

 Parking Options: OALA does NOT provide parking for ADA designated spots but can provide a medical parking permit.
 Students who do have access to an ADA placard must register and verify their information with Baylor Parking Services.
 The Texas Department of Motor Vehicles provides guidance on how to apply for a temporary or permanent disability placard.